 Starting the Process

 Spousal support is not automatically assumed in a California divorce.
 Instead, the party that wishes to receive spousal support must request the court make a spousal support order.
-The party may request spousal support be awarded after the divorce is finalized or even throughout the process.
+The party may request that spousal support be awarded after the divorce is finalized or throughout the process.
 Spousal support ordered for the duration of the trial is known as temporary spousal support, whereas support awarded for post-divorce life is known as permanent spousal support.

 Factors Used to Determine Support

 Whereas temporary spousal support is calculated using a formula, permanent spousal support does not rely on a formula to determine how much is paid.
-Instead, judges are provided with factors under California Family Code.
+Instead, judges are provided with factors under the California Family Code.
 These guidelines include the following items:

 • The earning capacity of each party after the divorce is finalized.
 This means the judge examines what each person has the potential to earn to maintain their standard of living based on their marketable skills, the current job market, and what costs are necessary to improve those skills and become more marketable for employment.